 Now in the left pane itself, right-click on Notepad and select Delete.

-This will delete all the saved settings of Notepad, that you can see in the right pane.
+This will delete all the saved settings of Notepad, which you can see in the right pane.

 Love the Notepad?
 Then these Notepad tips & tricks are sure to interest you.